wojtek-rz/wojtek-rz.github.io/content/post/ensemble-ai/index.md

 - Piotr Trzaskowski
 - Filip Szympliński

-we went to Cracow to [AGH University of Krakow](https://www.agh.edu.pl/) to take part in [Ensemble AI hackaton](https://ensembleaihackathon.pl).
+we went to Cracow to [AGH University of Krakow](https://www.agh.edu.pl/) to take part in [EnsembleAI hackaton](https://ensembleaihackathon.pl).

 This hackaton was like no other.
 It wasn't organised by the companies, but by the scientific clubs from various Polish's universities and academic institutions partnering with [SprintML lab of CISPA](https://sprintml.com/) and sponsors [mBank](https://www.mbank.pl/indywidualny/) and [Jetbrains](https://www.jetbrains.com/).
 The tasks weren't focused on creating the a user application but rather on creating (and inventing) better solutions to ML security problems and the solution evaluation was very numerical.